 I drank a bunch because, hey, there is no one here but me.
 Only me and my thoughts and a night that stretches to eternity with humid notions of something profound but naught the energy with which to pursue.
-I want to pass out under a fan, an infinite fan with no electrical shortages or rolling blackouts, but I am in Africa, not the West, and so it is.
+I want to pass out under a fan, an infinite fan with no electrical shortages or rolling blackouts, but I am in West Africa for the time being and so it is.
 I will sweat this one out with anti-malarials making a fiend of my dreams and a pint of whiskey with which to lull me into a calm that will at least let me move into the morning.

 4:30 is an ungodly hour, but it is the hour of birds.